eclipsesource/tabris-js/doc/typescript.md

 ---
 # TypeScript

-Tabris.js 3 targets TypeScript 2.9 or later.
+Tabris.js 3 targets TypeScript 3.3.
 TypeScript is a <em>type-safe</em> dialect of JavaScript/EcmaScript and also supports <em>ES6 module syntax</em> (`import` and `export` statements) and `async`/`await`.
 A complete guide to TypeScript can be found at [typescriptlang.org](http://www.typescriptlang.org/docs/home.html).
 As an IDE we can recommend [Visual Studio Code](https://code.visualstudio.com/) with the [tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) extension, but there are [many suitable TypeScript IDEs](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support) out there.

 TypeScript files have to be compiled to JavaScript before execution.
 The compiler is installed in the project directory to `node_modules/.bin/tsc` when generating a new Tabris.js app using the `tabris init` command.
 To compile the code, simply type `npm run build`.
 This also happens during a full app build via `tabris build` or using the build service.
 Alternatively, type `npm start` to start the compiler in watch mode for incremental compiling and code side loading.